Mateusz101/Machine-Learning-Project/README.md

 # Hotel Reservation Cancellation Prediction 🏨💡
+This project was made on my Master's degree (Information Technology and Econometrics) on AGH University of Cracow.
+It was necessary to make sufficient, deep analysis to pass Machine Learning subject.

 ## Project Overview 🚀
 This project aims to develop a machine learning model that predicts whether a customer will cancel a hotel reservation.
 The objective is to help hotel managers anticipate last-minute cancellations and optimize bookings.